 Abstract

-Introduction: Severe asthma is a complex, multi-dimensional disease.
-Optimal treatment adherence and outcomes require shared decision-making, rooted in mutual understanding between patient and clinician.
+Introduction Severe asthma is a complex, multidimensional disease.
+Optimal treatment, adherence and outcomes require shared decision-making, rooted in mutual understanding between patient and clinician.
 This study used a novel, patient-centred approach to examine the most bothersome aspects of severe asthma to patients, as seen from both perspectives in asthma registries.
-Methods: Across seven countries, 126 patients with severe asthma completed an open-ended survey regarding most bothersome aspect(s) of their asthma.
-Patients’ responses were linked with their treating clinician who also completed free-text survey about each patient's most bothersome aspect(s).
+Methods Across seven countries, 126 patients with severe asthma completed an open-ended survey regarding most the bothersome aspect(s) of their asthma.
+Patients’ responses were linked with their treating clinician who also completed a free-text survey about each patient’s most bothersome aspect(s).
 Responses were coded using content analysis, and patient and clinician responses were compared.
-Finally, asthma registries that are part of the SHARP Clinical Research Collaboration were examined to see the extent to which they reflected the most bothersome aspects reported by patients.
-Results: Eighty-eight codes and 10 themes were identified.
-Clinicians were more focused on direct physical symptoms and were less focused on ‘holistic’ aspects such as the effort required to self-manage their disease.
+Finally, asthma registries that are part of the SHARP (Severe Heterogeneous Asthma Research collaboration, Patient-centred) Clinical Research Collaboration were examined to see the extent to which they reflected the most bothersome aspects reported by patients.
+Results 88 codes and 10 themes were identified.
+Clinicians were more focused on direct physical symptoms and were less focused on “holistic” aspects such as the effort required to self-manage the disease.
 Clinicians accurately identified a most bothersome symptom for 29% of patients.
-Agreement was particularly low in younger patients and those infrequently using oral corticosteroids.
+Agreement was particularly low with younger patients and those using oral corticosteroids infrequently.
 In asthma registries, patient aspects were predominantly represented in questionnaires.
-Conclusions: Results demonstrated different perspectives and priorities between patients and clinicians, with clinicians more focused on physical aspects.
-These differences must be considered when treating individual patients, and within multi-disciplinary treatment teams.
-The use of questionnaires that include multi-faceted aspects of disease may result in improved asthma research.
+Conclusions Results demonstrated different perspectives and priorities between patients and clinicians, with clinicians more focused on physical aspects.
+These differences must be considered when treating individual patients, and within multidisciplinary treatment teams.
+The use of questionnaires that include multifaceted aspects of disease may result in improved asthma research.

 Item Type: | Article |